Novel Stigmergy Structures in the Internet

 Open Internet-based systems mutate and grow by the self-organizing activity of large numbers of users that share a stigmergy structure.
 They mutate and evolve more rapidly than corporate IT infrastructures.
 For example, P2P networks grow organically because their infrastructure grows at the same rate as their “customer” base.
 Each user contributes some resources to the network in exchange for participating in the network.
 Thus Skype, a free VOIP network, grew very rapidly in its early stages with almost no expenditure of its own resources while the Telcos struggled to adapt.
 Similarly, public databases, once accepted in their relevant communities, can grow much more rapidly than can a competing proprietary database.
 Many a bioinformatics startup company has found it impossible to provide proprietary for-fee databases in competition with free public databases.

 [1] “humanity” is an overstatement.
 Only the digitally connected can participate.
-But cell-phones are making inroads even in rural Africa and India, and smart-phones will eventuall follow.
+But cell-phones are making dramatic inroads in rural Africa and India, and smart-phones will eventualy follow.
 The reach of the net is threatened, however, by attempts to balkanize the Internet into censored and controlled subnets, e.g., in countries such as Singapore, China, Saudi Arabia, North Korea and Iran.

 [2] GenBank manages DNA sequence data, PDB manages protein structure data, Pub Med manages biological and medical publications, and BIND manages protein-protein interaction data.
 There are hundreds of other useful bioinformatics databases freely available on the Web.